matkam11/plex-visualizer/README.md

     * ADMIN: The Admin user that will be able to run additional functions

 From here you can just execute the run_vis.sh script from the same directory to run the app!
 (Systemd/init.d defintions coming soon!)

+## Admin Interface
+There are multiple endpoints that you can hit as the ADMIN account that lets you run various operations:
+* /regen: Regenerate the cache for anyone who is not logged in.
+This cache gets generated automatically the first time the server is run but never again after
+* /test: For somereason not all the rating_keys in my database were correct (or the latest?) as such some of the bubbles wouldn't appear properly.
+Running the /test endpoint will give you an output on the console of both shows and movies that have invalid rating_keys.
+Navigating to those rating_keys on plexpy will  allow you to update the old entries and thus fix them.

 ## Screenshots
 The first view you see when you first enter the page.
 Lets you choose between the TV Shows and Movies on your server